Migration from Google Earth to CesiumJS:

 You can report issues on this Google Group

-When reporting a bug, please be as descriptive as possible and indicate what operating system and web browser you are using to run this game.
+When reporting a bug, please be as descriptive as possible and indicate what operating system, web browser and graphic card you are using to run this game.

 A "debug info" tab is available in the option panel.
 Please communicate this info when reporting a bug.

-GE Flight Simulator takes full advantage of Google Earth and enables a realistic flight experience in a fantastic scenery.
+GEFS takes full advantage of CesiumJS and enables a realistic flight experience in a fantastic scenery.

 While simple, the flight models are complete enough to deliver a realistic flight simulation experience.
 More than just a game, GEFS is a real flight simulator.

-From the Piper Cub to the Airbus A380, the range of available aircraft should satisfy every aviation enthousiast.
-Flight simulation is a vast subject and I hope to be able to improve and enhance this game further.
+From the Piper Cub to the Airbus A380, the range of available aircraft should satisfy every aviation enthusiast.
+Flight simulation is a vast subject and I hope to be able to improve and enhance GEFS further.